webdriverio-boneyard/wdio-mocha-framework/README.md

 ## `mochaOpts.compilers (string[])`

-Use the given module(s) to compile files
+Use the given module(s) to compile files.
+Compilers will be included before requires.

 CoffeeScript and similar transpilers may be used by mapping the file extensions and the module name.